This recipe for Sourdough bread is made without any commercial yeast. It is made with a sourdough culture which consists of only flour and water.

 Or try cranberries and pecans for a sweet breakfast twist.

-Or, leave it plain and enjoy it with avocado and salmon (my ultimate favourite lunch).
+Leave it plain and enjoy it with avocado and salmon (my ultimate favourite lunch).

 Let me know if you try this recipe for sourdough bread — tag me on Instagram @siftandsimmer or leave me a comment below!